Hokuhoku Line: Passing loops

 There are three passing loops on the Hokuhoku Line.
 Each has one bi-directional through track to allow full line speed.
+However, the passing loops has been abandoned since the discontinuation of Hakutaka service.

 Akakura

 Between Uonumakyūryō and Misashima in Tōkamachi, Niigata.
 It is in the 10472m Akakura tunnel.

 Yakushitōge

 Between Tōkamachi and Matsudai in Tōkamachi, Niigata.
 It is in the 6199m Yakushitōge tunnel.